bank-vaults/bank-vaults.dev/content/docs/annotations-and-labels/_index.md

           example.com/log-format: "json"
 ```

-These Labels are common to all Vault StatefulSet Created resources
+These labels are common to all Vault StatefulSet created resources

 - Vault StatefulSet
 - Vault Pods